Subscriptions for our 2019/20 season are available NOW!

 As outlined in previous updates, ART is nearing the end of the process of selling the north half of our block to Wood Partners.
 Because of this, we are embracing ART on Tour as an opportunity to deepen connections with fellow producing organizations around Portland.
 Venues and partnerships include productions at Imago Theatre, The Hampton Center/Portland Opera, Portland State University/Lincoln Hall in a co-production with Profile Theatre and the PSU Theatre Program, Portland Center Stage @ The Armory: Ellyn Bye Studio, a co-production with Portland Center Stage @ The Armory on their U.S. Bank Mainstage, and a must-see, cabaret-style play with live music in the ballroom of the Tiffany Center.
 ART on Tour will be a time to build community partnerships, innovate, reach new audiences, and affirm our mission.

 by George Orwell

-A New Play by Robert Icke and Duncan Macmillan
+a new play by Robert Icke and Duncan Macmillan

 Always under the watchful eye of Big Brother, Winston has nowhere to turn and no one to trust as anyone or anything could be running surveillance on behalf of the government.
-The Thought Police monitor society and dole out nightmarish punishments on behalf of the authoritarian Party, who propagandize ‘Ignorance is Peace’.
-Based on the iconic novel by George Orwell, 1984, is an intense theatrical reflection of how far technology and falsifying reality has come.
+The Thought Police monitor society and dole out nightmarish punishments on behalf of the authoritarian Party, who propagandize ‘Ignorance is Strength’.
+Based on the iconic novel by George Orwell, 1984 is an intense theatrical reflection of how far technology and falsifying reality has come.

 by Isaac Gomez